Flameeyes/anker-mouse-tool/README.md

 The repository contains two tools: `anker-mouse-replayer` and `anker-mouse-light`.

+### `anker-mouse-replayer`

-The former is an exploratory tool developed while trying to imitate the commands sent by the original Windows tool.
+An exploratory tool developed while trying to imitate the commands sent by the original Windows tool.
+It is not designed for cleanliness, but rather for an ease of changing the data in the reports.

+### `anker-mouse-light`

+Allows setting the current device light parameters (color, brightness, breath speed).

+These settings are temporary and not saved onto the device profile, and will be reset ot the profile value once the device is disconnected.

-The latter is a tool that allows setting the current profile's device light without having to reconnect the device, and can possibly be used to signal to the user.
+This can be used for signalling information to the user.

 ## Author